sivunq/fetch-GST-details-without-using-any-paid-API/README.md

 # fetch-GST-details-without-using-any-paid-API

 This is kind of a hacky way to get GST details without paying for the third party APIs.
-I used developer tools to analyse how Indian govt's GST details fetching works and created a small service for it, wasn't that starightforward as well, had to figure out bypassing their captcha and much more.
+I used developer tools to analyse how the Indian govt's GST details fetching works and created a small service for it, wasn't that straightforward as well, had to figure out bypassing their captcha and much more.

-I'm sharing the functions/module that I used in my Nest.js based service, it should be quite straight forward for you to integrate in your code/service or deploy it as an API.
+I'm sharing the functions/module that I used in my Nest.js based service, it should be quite straightforward for you to integrate in your code/service or deploy it as an API.

 ## Usage Instructions: